Music Library Doctor

 What is audio fingerprinting?

 A content-based hash: two files with different tags, bitrates, or filenames match if they contain the same audio.
 Useful when you have the same song from multiple stores with different metadata.
+In MLD it's an opt-in second scan — strong matches group automatically, borderline ones are flagged ACOUSTIC REVIEW for human ears.

 Will removing duplicates break my playlists?